Angus Council is now managing the issuing and selling of wildfowling permits for Montrose Basin Local Nature Reserve.

 Please be considerate of other wildfowlers.
 Keep your distance and do not sit in close proximity or in front of someone and spoil their flight.
 Once you have selected your spot do not wander as this could spoil it for others.

-Retrieving: a dog is essential for shooting near water or picking up once it becomes dark; remember to keep it under control at all times.
+A dog is essential for shooting near water or picking up once it becomes dark.
+Remember to keep your dog under control at all times.
 The recovery of dead and injured birds can only be accomplished with a well-trained dog.
 Send it to retrieve birds as they are shot; dogging the tide line will often recover lost birds.
 When shot or wounded birds land within the Sanctuary Area, you may retrieve them but only take your shotgun into the area if the bird needs to be dispatched by shooting.

-Range: distance can be very deceiving and the inexperienced wildfowler tends to fire at birds well beyond reasonable range.
-When you next have a pile of empty cases and nothing to show for them consider if you are a “bad shot" or a “poor sportsman” or both.
+Distance can be very deceiving, and the inexperienced wildfowler tends to fire at birds well beyond reasonable range.
+When you next have a pile of empty cases and nothing to show for them consider if you are a “bad shot or a “poor sportsman” or both.
 Remember that choke or larger loads only marginally increases your range and is no excuse for attempting out of range shots.

 No private wildfowling guiding for commercial gain is to take place on Montrose Basin Local Nature Reserve.